johanhaleby/kubetail/README.md

 	$ brew tap johanhaleby/kubetail && brew install kubetail

+It's also possible to install kubetail abbreviated to `kt` by using the `--with-short-names` suffix:

+	$ brew tap johanhaleby/kubetail && brew install kubetail --with-short-names

+Note that you may need to run `compinit` for zsh to pick-up the changes in competition after having upgraded from the the non abbreviated installation.

 Use `brew install --HEAD kubetail` to install the latest (unreleased) version.

 ### Completion